dependency-check/dependency-check-gradle/README.md

 ## Current Release
 The latest version is `2.0.0`.

+With the release of 2.0.0 the task name was changed from `depdencyCheck` to `dependencyCheckAnalyze`.

 ## Usage
 Below are the quick start instructions.
 Please see the [documentation site](http://jeremylong.github.io/DependencyCheck/dependency-check-gradle/index.html) for more detailed information on configuration and usage.